 - Be sure they walk to and from school with a friend, sibling or neighbor.

-- Have children wear bright-colored clothing for visibility.
+- Wear bright-colored clothing for visibility.

 Drivers in School Zones: